 It’s important the health and safety policy for your manufacturing company is up-to-date and covers lone working.

 More information on lone worker policy and access to a free example lone worker policy template.

 How can lone worker support protect manufacturing employees?

 Lone worker/personal safety devices or apps are increasingly being introduced to improve safety in the manufacturing industry.
 Protecting your workforce from risk and ensuring a rapid emergency response is a vital part of manufacturing health and safety.

-Deploying a SoloProtect personal safety device with 24/7 emergency support and man-down detection, will improve manufacturing workplace safety and provide rapid support in the event of an emergency.
+Deploying a SoloProtect personal safety device with 24/7 emergency support and man-down alarm, will improve manufacturing workplace safety and provide rapid support in the event of an emergency.